opendocsg/slw-judgments-backfill/2015_SGHC_133/report.md

 _Evidence_ – _hearsay_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 45 of 2015 was allowed by the Court of Appeal on 22 January 2016.
-See [2016] SGCA 5.]
+See <span class="citation">[2016] SGCA 5</span>.]

 18 May 2015